milenkovicm/testcontainers-minidfs-rs/README.md

 ## Limitations

-- ports are hardcoded, thus only single instance per host is possible
+- Ports are hardcoded, thus only single instance per host is possible
+- Not many configuration option can be tunned